StevenClontz/pretext-slides/README.md

 ```

 It is up to the author to decide the subset of additional
-content within the book (e.g. theorems, paragraphs) should
+content within the book (e.g. theorems, paragraphs) that should
 appear as slides.
 This is done by way of adding the following
 attributes.

 - `slide="single"` designates an element that appears by itself
   as a single slide
-- TODO:
+- *TODO:
   `slide="begin"`, `slide="continue"`, and `slide="end"` designate
-  a group of elements that appear together on the same slide
+  a group of elements that appear together on the same slide*
 - `slide-step="true"` designates that this element within a slide
   should not appear immediately when the slide is displayed,
   but will appear once all previous `slide-step="true"` elements